kolkhis/tech-notes/linux/tools/dd.md

     - Calls `fsync()` on the output file after each block is written.
     - Ensures that the data written to the kernel buffer is immediately flushed to the disk instead of waiting in RAM for the OS to decide when to write.
+    - You could also use `fdatasync` for this, but `fsync` also writes metadata.

 Note we're not writing to the partition `sdb1`, we're writing directly to the block device itself.